Fundamentals of Goroutines

 - When a G (Goroutine) is created, it is assigned to the Local Run Queue of a P (Processor).

-- The P (Processor) assigns the G (Goroutine) from its Local Run Queue to an M (Machine).
+- The P (Processor) allocates the G (Goroutine) in the Local Run Queue to an M (Machine).

-- The M (Machine) returns the status of the G (Goroutine), which can be blocked, completed, or preempted.
+- The M (Machine) returns the state of the G (Goroutine), which can be block, complete, or preempted.

 - Work-Stealing: If a P's Local Run Queue becomes empty, another P checks the Global Queue.
-If no G (Goroutine) is found there either, it "steals" work from another Local P (Processor) to ensure all Ms remain active.
+If there are no G (Goroutines) there either, it steals work from another local P (Processor) to ensure that all M's operate continuously without rest.

-- System Call Handling (Blocking): If a G (Goroutine) experiences a block during execution, the M (Machine) enters a waiting state.
-At this point, the P (Processor) detaches from the blocked M (Machine) and associates with another M (Machine) to execute the next G (Goroutine).
-This mechanism prevents CPU wastage even during I/O operation wait times.
+- System Call Handling (Blocking): If a Block occurs while a G (Goroutine) is executing, the M (Machine) enters a waiting state.
+At this juncture, the P (Processor) detaches from the blocked M (Machine) and pairs with another M (Machine) to execute the next G (Goroutine).
+Consequently, there is no wasted CPU time even during waiting periods in I/O operations.

-- If a single G (Goroutine) is preempted for an extended duration, it yields execution opportunities to other Gs (Goroutines).
+- If a single G (Goroutine) preempts for an extended duration, it yields the opportunity for execution to another G (Goroutine).

-Finally, Golang boasts a strong advantage among languages, and there are many more.
-I hope many developers enjoy using Go.
+Finally, this [feature] represents one of the strong advantages of Golang, and as there are many others, I hope many developers enjoy using Go.

 Thank you.